-Each year the Touchdown Club Foundation awards four $1,000 college scholarships to qualified student/athletes.
-Following are the requirements and procedures and the application form.
+Each year the Touchdown Club Foundation awards four $1,000 college scholarships to qualified students/athletes.
+The following are the requirements and procedures and the application form.

 - Graduate from a senior high school located in Summit County, Portage County, or select schools from Medina County.

 - During senior year in high school earn at least one (1) varsity letter for participation in an interscholastic sport.

 - Meet the minimum academic standards set for applicants for Athletic grants-in-aid, at the college they wish to attend — maintain academic requirements that exist for students at the same school who hold athletic grants or awards.